The Rastal Collection of

 burls having similarity to a cabbage stalk without leaves.

-baking - A baking (firing) technique producing stoneware with a brown
+- A baking technique producing stoneware with a brown surface.
+The

-surface.
-The feeding of oxygen combined with high temperature causes
+feeding of oxygen combined with high temperature causes oxydization of

 Narrow, conical jug similar to the Schnelle but smaller.

 (dialect: bottle) The Pulle was manufacured during the 16th century,

 predominantly in Siegburg.
 It embodies both jug and bottle forms.
 The

 vessel has rounded body with a flat base and a short high-lipped

 (scored)-decoration - This design is made by scoring with pointed